 Do research into what is available in your area and leverage these resources!

-Interested in talking with Ryan or Mike about their past experiences?
+Interested in talking with Ryan or Mike about their past Industry 4.0 projects?
 Drop us a line below and we'll get you connected!

-With experience leading digital transformation journeys as a Senior Staff Manufacturing Systems Engineer at Kennametal, a Global Process Control Engineer at PPG, and as a Technical Consulting Manager at Gray Matter Systems, Mike has truly seen and experienced it all.
+With experience leading Industry 4.0 projects as a Senior Staff Manufacturing Systems Engineer at Kennametal, a Global Process Control Engineer at PPG, and as a Technical Consulting Manager at Gray Matter Systems, Mike has truly seen and experienced it all.

-Previously serving as the Global Business Director of Software at Rockwell Automation and the Product General Manager of Data Management at General Electric, Ryan has led, overseen, and helped develop IoT technology and solutions as a partner, vendor, system integrator, and end user.
+Previously serving as the Global Business Director of Software at Rockwell Automation and the Product General Manager of Data Management at General Electric, Ryan has led, overseen, and helped develop IoT technology and Industry 4.0 projects as a partner, vendor, system integrator, and end user.

 Share this Blog Post